For Loan Participants

 This is the beauty of the Ira Group.
 We don't set returns, you do!
 You say the maximum loan to value that you feel comfortable at and what the minimum return you want, and the Ira Group will only send you opportunities that match.

-Q. How much money do I need to participate in any one loan?
+Q. How much money do I need to participate in any one bridge loan?

-The minimum amount that the Ira Group will broker between a loan participant and loan syndicator is $25k.
+The minimum amount that the Ira Group will broker between a bridge loan participant and bridge loan syndicator is $25k.

 Q. What is the difference between being an investor in real estate versus being a lender?

 An investor will generally be if someone is investing in buying real estate and they will own a percentage of the deal; a lender typically makes a first position loan and earns a fixed interest rate for the time their money is borrowed.

 No, we just broker bridge loan participations between bridge loan participants and syndicating bridge lenders that are looking for more participants.

 Q. Will the loan participants in The Ira Group database be accredited investors?

 Not necessarily, however, a bridge loan syndicator can choose to filter their opportunities to only include accredited investors.